MA in Organizational Leadership (Brandman MyPath™)

-Brandman's Self-Paced Master of Arts in Organizational Leadership is built for motivated professionals who want to drive change from within an organization.
+Brandman's self-paced Brandman MyPath™ Master of Organizational Leadership online is built to help you harness your professional motivation and drive change from within an organization

 Choose from one of three tracks that meets your educational needs; Standard Track, Military Track, or the Project Management Track.